Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Introduction

 In such geometries, imbibition results in an annular wetted zone of the porous material around the droplet, i.e., a \emph{halo}, which rapidly stops growing to reach typically sub-millimeter widths.
 Several authors have proposed modified LW equations to describe halo dynamics \cite{Seker2008,Liu2016,Mercuri2017}.
 In particular, the model proposed by Mercuri et al. \cite{Mercuri2017} predicts an exponential relaxation to a steady-state halo, which fits well experimental data and has been applied to more complex situations involving e.g. solutes \cite{Pizarro2024,Czerwenka2025}.
 One of the key ingredient of these models is the evaporation rate from the porous medium, which is often difficult to predict and used as a fitting parameter.
 Understanding and controlling evaporation rates is thus crucial when predicting halo dynamics and designing related applications.
 Despite this importance, the impact of parameters such as the relative humidity (RH) in the environment has received little attention, while being one of the main driving forces for evaporation.

-Here, we report on theoretical and experimental work about the dynamics of imbibition of droplets into nanoporous layers, and on its dependency with RH.
-Theoretically, we propose a unified theory, which updates existing models to take into account flow coupling due to conservation of mass, and to incorporate the Kelvin effect.
+Here, we report on theoretical and experimental work about the dynamics of imbibition of droplets into nanoporous layers, and on its dependence on RH.
+We provide a unified theory, which updates existing models to take into account flow coupling due to conservation of mass, and to incorporate the Kelvin effect.
 We also propose a two-dimensional version of the model to describe cases where the halo size is non-negligible compared to the droplet radius.
-Experimentally, we have investigated water droplets deposited on a hydrophilic, mesoporous layer (oxidized porous silicon, pore diameter $\simeq$ \qtyrange{3}{4}{\nm}) of thickness, $\simeq \qty{5}{\um}$, for relative humidities in the range \qtyrange{5}{80}{\percent}RH.
+Experimentally, we have investigated water droplets deposited on a hydrophilic, mesoporous layer (oxidized porous silicon, pore diameter $\simeq$ \qtyrange{3}{4}{\nm}) of thickness $\simeq \qty{5}{\um}$, for relative humidities in the range \qtyrange{5}{80}{\percent}RH.
 As expected, RH has a strong, nonlinear impact on halo dynamics, with an apparent divergence of the halo size at a critical RH far below \qty{100}{\percent}RH.
 We interpret this divergence as being due to the Kelvin effect, which we clearly demonstrate when comparing evaporation rates from the halo (confined water) and from the droplet (bulk liquid).
-We also report an unexpected RH-dependence of the imbibition coefficient, which cannot be explained with capillary flow models such as LW.
-We discuss at the end of the paper potential mechanisms that can explain this surprising dependency, and provide physical insight about their relative importance.
+We also report an unexpected dependence on RH of the imbibition coefficient, which cannot be explained with capillary flow models such as LW.
+We discuss at the end of the paper potential mechanisms that can explain this surprising dependence, and provide physical insight about their relative importance.